How to Renew Your Passport at the Post Office (Step-by-Step Guide)

 Private Passport Services

 There are a variety of private companies that can help you expedite your passport for a fee.
-It’s even possible to get a passport the same date.
+Sometimes it is even possible to get a passport the same date.

 About CitizenPath

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Naturalization Application (Form N-400), Application to Replace a Citizenship Document (Form N-565), and several other immigration services.
+We provide support for the Naturalization Application Package (Form N-400), Citizenship Document Replacement Package (Form N-565), and several other immigration services.

 Want more immigration tips and how-to information for your family?